ISISNeutronMuon/MDMC/doc/pages/installation/nocontainerlinux.rst

  cmake --build

-Then in order to make LAMMPS running in parallel you will need to compile it by giving the number of processors/cores (N) typing the following line in the terminal:
+Then in order to enable LAMMPS running in parallel you will need to compile it by giving the number of processors/cores (N) typing the following line in the terminal:

 .. code-block:: bash